 Each month, you pay a base rate plus per-mile rate.
 For example, your base rate might be $29 a month and six cents ($0.06) per mile you drive.
 If you drive 300 miles in a month, your premium is $47.

 For long trips, MetroMile only charges on the first 250 miles each day.
-If you’re a New Jersey resident, it only charges you for the first 150 miles each day.
+However, if you’re a New Jersey resident, it only charges you for the first 150 miles each day.

 Telematic Car Insurance Policies

 At this time, MetroMile only tracks the number of miles you drive.
-So, you pay less if you drive less.
+That way, you pay less if you drive less.
 This is a less invasive use of telematics than monitoring other details of how you drive.

 - You pay per mile you drive